llKCll/Client-Server/README.md

 1. Navigate to the directory where the file is found.
 2. Enter "make ftclient" to create the executable.
-3. Enter "./ftclient HOST PORT COMMAND" if the command "-1" is used or "./ftclient HOST PORT COMMAND FILE" if "-g" is used.
+3. Enter "./ftclient HOST PORT COMMAND" if the command "-ls" is used or "./ftclient HOST PORT COMMAND FILE" if "-dl" is used.

-Note: Commands "-1" or "-g" must be used.
+Note: Commands "-ls" or "-dl" must be used.

 Commands

--1: Display contents of the server.
+-ls: Display contents of the server.
--g: Request file to be copied.
+-dl: Request file to be copied.